 See what I mean?
 It's like you're just assigning keys in an object, and array indices don't have any special meaning (though they do print sensibly).

 It's like the holy trinity of `undefined`!

 This is because arrays have a `length` attribute that stores the number of elements they supposedly have.
 So when you assign to an index, it changes the length, and then when you look at the array all the slots inbetween that don't exist as keys in the array are presented as these "empty items". `delete` is meant for removing a key from an object, so when used on an array, it only deletes the key and doesn't collapse the others or modify the `length` attribute, so it just leaves an empty slot behind.
-What a terrible newb trap.
+Pretty bad newb trap.

 Objects can't compare for equality

 `==` on objects (including arrays) compares for identity, not equality.
 If you want to test whether two objects are equal, you have to iterate over their keys.